sapphirecat/quilt-draw/README.md

 ## Development

+Initial setup:

 1. Clone the repo
-2. `yarn install` to download everything
-   (get [Yarn 1.x](https://classic.yarnpkg.com/) if you need it)
+2. `yarn install --frozen-lockfile` to download everything (get [Yarn 1.x](https://classic.yarnpkg.com/) if you need it)
-3. `./build.sh -d` to compile the project: `-d` for development mode
+3. `./build.sh -d` to do an initial build of the project: the `-d` for development mode
-4. Open _dist/index.html_

-Repeat steps 3-4 as changes are made to the source files.

-To test release/minification, run `./build.sh` without options.
+NOTE: When run without options, `./build.sh` will create a release/minified version.

+Ongoing development:

+* `yarn run dev-server`
+* Open [localhost:8080](http://localhost:8080/) in your browser

+This will only automatically pick up changes to `src/app.ts`.
+Other changes need copied over manually.

 # License